Aakash Repeater Courses

 2. Algebraic Method

-The graph of a pair of linear equations in two variables is represented by two lines.
+Two lines represent the graph of a pair of linear equations in two variables.

 (i) If the lines intersect at a point, then that point gives the unique solution of the two equations.
 In this case, the pair of equations is consistent.